Cincinnati United Soccer Club is proud to serve the different communities that come together to make one club.

 *Cincinnati United Premier.

-You can move between tabs below to find key info on each of our communities.
-For more specific information on Juniors programs, go here.
+You can scroll between the tabs below to find key info on each of our communities.

-Programs Offered: U8-U12 Boys and Girls
+Programs Offered: U8-U19 Boys and Girls*

-Outdoor Training Locations: Voice of America (VOA), Lebanon Sports Complex (McClure), Christ Church, Hope Church, White Oak Park, CHCA Snider Road Fields- Grass, Posey Hartman Soccer Complex
+Outdoor Training Locations: Voice of America (VOA), Lebanon Sports Complex (McClure), Christ Church, Hope Church, White Oak Park, Cincinnati Hills Christian Academy (CHCA) Snider Road Fields- Grass, Cincinnati Hills Christian Academy (CHCA)- Turf, Posey Hartman Soccer Complex

-Program Director: Garry Hancock
+Technical Director: Garry Hancock

 *includes a HS option, click here for more info